OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 rm("GxE.pval.txt")
 ```

-For some applications, the user may want to simply test the GxE interaction effeect.
-This requires fitting the snp in the null model and is quite slower, but the command `ordinalgwasGxE()` can be used test the interaction effect.
+For some applications, the user may want to simply test the GxE interaction effect.
+This requires fitting the SNP in the null model and is quite slower, but the command `ordinalgwasGxE()` can be used test the interaction effect.
-To do this you must specify the environmental variable.
+To do this you must specify the environmental variable in the command, either as a symbol, such as ":age" or as a string "age".

 For documentation of the `ordinalgwasGxE` function, type `?ordinalgwasGxE` in Julia REPL.
 ```@docs